- What is patent compulsory licensing?

 - Compulsory licences in Indonesia – up to 3 February 2021

-Indonesia is an example of a jurisdiction with a strict local compulsory licensing legislation.
+Indonesia is an example of a jurisdiction with strict local compulsory licensing legislation.
 Under the Indonesian Patent Law No. 13 (2016), the invention of the Indonesia patent must have been implemented (worked) within three years of the date of grant.
 If the invention was not worked before this date, the invention may be subject to a compulsory licence by a third party.
 While this requirement is relatively strict compared to other jurisdictions the goal of this requirement was to support technology transfer, investment and provide employment opportunities for the local community.

 As a compromise for this strict requirement, the government included a provision so that patentees were able to file a request to postpone this working requirement obligation for up to five years, provided supporting documents outlining the reasons for the request were also provided.
-Examples of reasons that were considered acceptable by the Indonesian government include the complexity of invention, insufficient domestic production capacity and lack of relevant materials, technology or human resources.
+Examples of reasons that were considered acceptable by the Indonesian government include the complexity of the invention, insufficient domestic production capacity and lack of relevant materials, technology or human resources.
 While an Indonesia patent that is not worked will not automatically be revoked, a public prosecutor or a third party that represents national interests can request for the patent’s revocation.
 Therefore, prior to 3 February 2021 filing the request to postpone the working requirement was recommended (if required).

 - Compulsory licences in Indonesia – from 3 February 2021